discourse/discourse/docs/INSTALL-ubuntu.md

 1 GB of memory, 3 GB of swap and a single core CPU are the minimums for a steady state, running Discourse forum &ndash; but it's simpler to just throw a bit more hardware at the problem if you can, particularly during the install.

-## Install Ubuntu Server 12.04 LTS with the package groups:
+## Install Ubuntu Server 12.04 LTS (or later) with the package groups:

 Yes, you can in theory pick the distro of your choice, but to keep this guide sane, we're picking one, and it's Ubuntu.
 Feel free to substitute the distro of your choice, the steps are mostly the same.